RECOLLECTIONS

 The Korean Royal Palace “Gyeongbokgung” holds many cherished memories of my childhood, particularly those with friends and family.
 Once a place of joy and wonder, Gyeongbokgung is now a place for nostalgia and introspection, where I find myself revisiting these joyous memories as I walk along the palace walls today.

-The show also incorporates images from two of my previous series —“Sound of Butterfly” and “Dreamscape” — that weave together the exhibition’s narratives by reflecting on my mother’s life and tracing through moments from my childhood.
+Recollecollections also incorporates images from two of my previous series —“Sound of Butterfly” and “Dreamscape” — that weave together the exhibition’s narratives by reflecting on my mother’s life and tracing the echoes of my childhood.

 “Recollections” has become a visual metaphor for my photographic journey and how it has deepened my understanding of the cycle of life and fading memories.
-The show invites the viewers to contemplate and reflect on their past, and to create narratives out of their own experiences and memories.
+This body of work invites viewers to contemplate and reflect on their own pasts, encouraging them to create new narratives from their own experiences and memories.